yeshsurya/WPF-Applications/README.md

 </br>
 <h2>Prime Counter</h2>
 </br>
 <p> WPF application which demonstrates usage of system thread pool provided by CLR.
-  Getting work done without making UI non responsive.
+Actual task of calculating primes will be done in a background thread, using "System.Threading.ThreadPool.QueueUserWorkItem".
+This enables UI thread to remain responsive, while calculation happens.
 </p>
 </br>
 <h2>Prime Counter - Asynchronous </h2>